 “Recently I started mentoring startups at TechStars and for them, I don’t just passively recommend the Hubspot Academy, I make it a requirement,” Siracusa added.

 HubSpot Academy is a perfect example of deepening and nurturing the relationship with the existing and potential customers, asserting authority and your own vision of successful marketing.
-On top of lessons you should take – this one is the one you should keep on your mind at all times.
+On top of the lessons you should take – this one is the one you should keep on your mind at all times.